studywgenny/cat-widget/README.md

 ### ⋆˚꩜｡ what is this???

-a tiny desktop companion to keep you company while you study or code or overthink ✩
+just a lil guy really ✩

 ### ˖˚⊹ ꣑ৎ what she does